Enhancing Cross-lingual Prompting with Dual Prompt Augmentation: Dual Prompt Augmentation

-The derived UP only considers the English verbalizer for source language training, and the translated verbalizers in target languages are not exploited.
-Intuitively, their rich semantics could serve as high-quality paraphrases~\citep{Jiang2021HowCW} of the English verbalizer and provide additional supervision for training multilingual models.
-Motivated by this, we define a multilingual verbalizer for the English training data, which can be regarded as answer augmentation for mask token.
+In Section~\ref{sec:pilot}, we show that directly translating the verbalizers to the target language for inference is not helpful.
+In this subsection, we explore the usage of verbalizer translation at the training stage.
+Intuitively, their rich semantics could serve as high-quality paraphrases~\citep{Jiang2021HowCW} of the English verbalizer and provide additional supervision to train multilingual models.
+Motivated by this, we define a multilingual verbalizer for the English training data, which can be regarded as answer augmentation for the mask token.
 Formally, given the pre-built prompt $\bm{x}$ filled with input sentences, the training objective is to maximize the likelihood of verbalized label tokens in multiple languages:

-where $\theta$ denotes parameters of the PLM. $V_{\ell}$ is the verbalizer in a certain language $\ell \in \mathcal{L}$, and it maps from the gold label to a specific word in language $\ell$. \footnote{For full lists of language sets we use, please refer to Section~\ref{sec:add_imple}} In comparison, UP only takes $\mathcal{L} =$ \{EN\}, which is a monolingual verbalizer.
+where $\theta$ denotes the parameters of the PLM. $V_{\ell}$ is the verbalizer in a certain language $\ell \in \mathcal{L}$, and it maps from the gold label to a specific word in language $\ell$. \footnote{Please refer to Appx.~\ref{sec:add_imple} for the language set we use} In comparison, UP only takes $\mathcal{L} =$ \{EN\}, which is a monolingual verbalizer.